This simple, vegan chickpea casserole with tomatoes & thai basil is a nutritious, Asian inspired dish. It is delicious served with rice or quinoa.

 - 3-4 tablespoons Thai basil approx. half of a small bunch, leaves only, finely chopped

 - 2 tablespoons coconut oil

 - In a medium saucepan heat up the oil, add the bay leaves, garlic, ginger, chilli, onion and celery, stir and fry over a low/medium heat for 2 minutes, stirring often.

 - Add the tin of tomatoes, tomato puree, sun-dried tomatoes, Thai basil, coriander and allspice powder, season to taste, stir, cover, bring to boil, then lower the heat to a simmer and cook for 10 minutes.

 - Preheat the oven to 400 F/ 200 C/ gas mark 6.
 You will need a medium size oven dish, about 6 cm deep.

 - Remove the saucepan from the heat, discard the bay leaves and puree the sauce.
 Taste and adjust the seasoning as necessary.
-Pour the sauce into the oven dish, add the chickpeas, stir through, cover with tin foil and bake for 1 hour.
+Pour the sauce into the oven dish, add the chickpeas, stir through and bake for 30 minutes.

 Pin Chickpea Casserole with Tomatoes & Thai Basil

 I am bringing this healthy chickpea casserole with tomatoes to #CookBlogShare, which I happen to be hosting this week.
 If you’ve got a recipe why not bring it to the party too!